Anatoly Gurevich: USSR

+Exonerated

 By 1991, Gurevich was fully exonerated and released.
 It was established that Gurevich had been imprisoned because he had married his mistress, Margarete (or Marguerite) Barcza, without the permission of Russian intelligence.
 The accusation by Red Army Intelligence was that Gurevich had abandoned his mission in Marseille after becoming thoroughly influenced by western living, which had led to his supposed defection.

 Gurevich lost trace of Barcza and their young son, Michael.
 The NKVD told him they had died in a concentration camp during a bombing raid.
 In fact, for a number of years after the war ended, Barcza had searched for Gurevich.
 On 29 November 1990, Gurevich learned that Barcza had survived the camp and died in 1985, and that his son was alive and living in Spain.
-In February 1991 and the years afterwards, Gurevich met his son and grandson in Leningrad.
+In February 1991, Gurevich met his son and grandson in Leningrad.